At PenTeleData, we’re focused on keeping our customers informed.

 PenTeleData Internet Access Acceptable Usage Policy

-PenTeleData provides dial-up services for residential customers and powers high speed broadband cable modem and DSL services for our partners.
+PenTeleData powers high speed broadband cable modem and DSL services for our partners.
 This Acceptable Use Policy (AUP) applies to both services and which are collectively referred to in this document as "PenTeleData."
 All Users of PenTeleData, hereby agree to the following terms of this AUP.
 If you are not in agreement with these terms, please immediately contact PenTeleData via email at custserv@corp.ptd.net.

 Read More